ssttevee/go-funimation/readme.md

 The `{episode-tag}` is the url slug of an episode in a series

 ####Clarification
-Given the following `{video-url}`: `http://www.funimation.com/shows/steins-gate/videos/official/turning-point`
+Given the following `{episode-url}`: `http://www.funimation.com/shows/steins-gate/videos/official/turning-point`

 The `{series-tag}` is _steins-gate_